Overview

 Any university email that contains the following protected or sensitive information must be encrypted:

-- Credit card information
+- Credit card or other financial information

 - Any information protected by governmental or institutional regulations